-The operation enables the storage array to reclaim unused free space.
-Unmapped space can be repurposed for other storage allocation requests and needs.
+The operation helps the storage array to reclaim unused free space.
+Unmapped space can be then used for other storage allocation requests and needs.

 Asynchronous Reclamation of Free Space on VMFS6 Datastore

-On VMFS6 datastores, ESXi supports automatic asynchronous reclamation of free space.
-VMFS6 can automatically issue the unmap command to release free storage space in background on thin-provisioned storage arrays that support unmap operations.
+On VMFS6 datastores, ESXi supports the automatic asynchronous reclamation of free space.
+VMFS6 can run the unmap command to release free storage space in the background on thin-provisioned storage arrays that support unmap operations.

 Asynchronous unmap processing has several advantages:

 Unmap requests are sent at a constant rate, which helps to avoid any instant load on the backing array.

 Unmap processing and truncate I/O paths are disconnected, so I/O performance is not impacted.

 For VMFS6 datastores, you can configure the following space reclamation parameters at datastore creation time.

 Space reclamation granularity